Every family has stories to tell: stories about where they came from. Why they are where they are. Why they do things

 Remember these church services with all these people and children were meeting in school halls.
 Many people thought that was not the best way to do things…

-People began to dream about having just one place to go and having just one place to call their church.
+People began to dream about having just one place to go and having just one place to call their church and as a centre for worship and outreach.

-People got together and began to make plans and raise lots of money to build a church building/house.
+People got together and began to make plans and raise lots of money to build a church building.
 The building that we are now in began in 1987 and came into use in April 1988.
 The people from Gowrie and Urambi came together to call this place their home.

 Here we are today….

 Over 30 years later, we are enjoying the fruits of all their work.

 And what a great place it is for Tuggeranong UC to call home.

 It is just right for all the things we do: we worship God here together in many different ways; we help each other be Jesus followers, we help others through Red Dove Preloved and the Karralika ministry, we have groups to grow our faith, the Girls’ Brigade, people getting together for craft and sewing.
 It is a wonderful place to learn, worship and form friendships with others.
 And when this church was first built no one would have even dreamed there would be a neighbourhood garden out the back to reach out to our community.

 We have to say thank you to God for all we have and for the dreams and stories of many people who helped along the way so we could be here today.